wp-plugins/sp-client-document-manager/readme.txt

 * sp_cdm_projects = Show projects tab
 * sp_cdm_uploader = Use the uploader (add files)

+= Why am I getting a permission denied error when activating the premium or trial version? =

+The premium version relies on common functions to operate, please activate the FREE version to fix this error.
+You must have both FREE and Premium plugins installed and activated.

 == Screenshots ==

 1. This is the client view